 I believe in the love of family and friends.
 I believe in the inherent goodness and morality of people.
 I believe that anyone who must believe in a god to maintain his moral compass is not an inherently good or moral person.
 I believe in life, liberty, and the pursuit of happiness.
 I believe that nature is a beautiful thing and should be respected and protected except at the expense of human life.
 I believe that animals should be treated with kindness except where it conflicts with my side order of fries.
 I believe in self-determination.
 I believe that a woman has the undeniable, absolute, and irrevocable right to make decisions about her body.
-I believe that premeditated murder, rape and molestation are unforgivable immoral acts.
+I believe that your marriage is no one else’s business.
+(Now extrapolate, moron.)
+I believe that (among many others) rape, molestation, torture, and the willful taking of human life are unforgivable and inexcusable acts based on the consensus of our evolved sense of human decency.
 I believe in occasional exceptions to rules.
 I believe that I’m imperfect.
 I believe that you’re more imperfect than me.
 I believe in giving you a few seconds to figure that last one out.
-Most importantly, I believe that porn was better in the 70′s.
+Most importantly, I believe that the designated hitter rule soils the game.

 I also believe that no god or gods exist.
 None.
 Not now, not ever.
 That too was a statement of belief – just in case you hadn’t noticed.

 First, I make the fair concession that I (like my theist counterparts) have no concrete proof one way or another.
 However, if a Christian can be so arrogant in his beliefs by claiming knowledge of god, then I will declare that “god does not exist” on principle alone.